RAF Holmpton - Visit the Bunker

 When are they open?

 The bunker currently remains closed due to covid please support them when they reopen.
 For up-to-date opening times and dates u003ca href=u0022http://www.visitthebunker.com/opening-times-prices/u0022 target=u0022_blanku0022 rel=u0022noreferrer noopeneru0022u003eplease follow this linku003c/au003e.

 Are they accessible?

 The bunker is not accessible to wheelchairs or buggies.
-They have facilities for hearing impaired plus facilities for visually impaired.
+They have facilities for the hearing impaired plus facilities for the visually impaired.